amcdevitt97/MorseCodeJS/README.md

 Connect your Arduino project to your Mac with the provided USB cable and run "main.js", found in the folder titled "BLE".

-To run main.js, navigate to the inside of the BLE folder and :
+To run main.js, navigate to the inside of the BLE folder and enter:

 ```
+node main.js
 ```

 Immediately run your Espruino code.
 The puck should connect to your Mac via bluetooth, and as a result, affect the 7-segment output on the Arduino.